 You may be wondering how door access control provides more convenience than your ring of keys.
-Countless situations present opportunity for lessened security, and keys are easy to duplicate.
+Countless situations present an opportunity for lessened security and keys are easy to duplicate.
 Much like other forms of keyless entry, access cards and fobs are difficult to replicate and provide a much higher security standard.

 Imagine that there is an armed and dangerous person on the run.
-They’re in the area, and could be hiding right next to your building.
+They’re in the area and could be hiding right next to your building.
 If you need to go on lockdown with your key ring, you’d have to lock each individual door.

 What’s more, you’d have no way of knowing if an employee left their personal key lying around for the taking.
 But with a network controlled access control system, you can put the building on lockdown in seconds.
 This protects your employees as well as the sensitive information they work with.

 As for employee issues, you can track and monitor any access token.
 If you suspect someone is doing something they shouldn’t, you have control.
 Your system tracks useful and necessary updates for a safe and organized work environment.

 As mentioned previously, it’s important to find an access control system (link) to meet your specific needs.
 If you’re unsure which system type would fit you best, consult Arpel Security Systems today.
 Ask us about access control systems and what they can do for your business.